 Typically, the two most important reasons for choosing a Contract Management System (CMS) are increasing productivity and improving workflow for your team.
 A good CMS system will streamline contract handling, ensure important dates aren’t missed, and save time finding important information.

-Businesses have a variety of ways to create and approve contracts.
-Word, SalesForce, Google Docs, etc. It's typically not worth the cost and complexity to automate these contract creation processes.
+Businesses have a variety of ways to create and approve contracts: Word, SalesForce, Google Docs, etc. It's typically not worth the cost and complexity to automate these contract creation processes.
 However, once the contracts are signed...you want them in one place (one source of truth!) with reminders about key dates.
-A good system will offer key integrations that make it easy to get everything in...ranging from DocuSign or Salesforce integrations to ensure all of your contracts into a single repository....to simple things like email-in addresses so even the copy machines can be integrated into your system!
-Remember, the easier it is to get your contracts into your CMS, the more likely it will be used and be useful.
+A good system will offer key integrations that make it easy to get everything in...ranging from DocuSign or Salesforce integration to ensure all of your contracts into a single repository....to simple things like email-in addresses so even the copy machines can be integrated into your system!
+Remember, the easier it is to get your contracts into your contract management system, the more likely it will be used and be useful.

 One other important integration consideration is Single Sign On (SSO).
 This allows your passwords to be centrally managed for all your key systems.
 If an employee leaves then your IT team can quickly shut down all of their access from one place, rather than having to go to each system individually to shut them down.
 If your organization has SSO, they will often require that new systems integrate with their SSO solution for security and convenience.

 Finally, your CMS should have an Application Programming Interface (API).
 This allows your CMS to be connected to any other systems that your organization might require.
 Even if there isn't an out-of-the-box integration built, a good API will allow you to quickly and inexpensively connect to other systems like your accounting system or CRM.